-If you've never tried rock climbing, you might want to check out Climb Time Indy.
-The facility is for climbers of all levels of expertise from beginner to advanced.
-There are more 4,000 different holds, and the routes change weekly.
-Climb Time Indy offers more than 30 ropes and 8,500 square feet of climbing surface.
+Both experienced rock climbers and newbies should check out Climb Time Indy.
+Open to climbers of all levels, the gym offers more than 30 ropes, 4,000 different holds, and 8,500 square feet of climbing surface.
 The routes change weekly, so once you master one, try another.
-The gym also features a members-only workout area, a climbing rope, and a rappelling area.
+The gym also features a members-only workout area, a free-hanging climbing rope, and a rappelling area.

-There are many bowling alleys throughout the Indianapolis area, but Pinheads Entertainment Center—complete with a luxury arcade and private rooms—is one of the best is Pinheads Entertainment Center in Fishers.
-Pinheads offers 32 open bowling lanes and two private bowling suites with four lanes each.
+There are several bowling alleys throughout the Indianapolis area, but Pinheads Entertainment Center—complete with a luxury arcade and private rooms—is one of the best.
+Located in the suburbs in Fishers, Pinheads offers 32 open bowling lanes and two private bowling suites with four lanes each.
 Kids can enjoy duckpin bowling, an arcade, and indoor sand volleyball.
 And parents can relax and with a craft brew or cocktail at Alley's Alehouse, the joint's on-site restaurant that also serves up artisan burgers, pizza, and tacos.

 Crowne Plaza Indianapolis isn't just a run-of-the-mill luxury hotel.
 It's deep roots in the city's history date back to 1988 when it was the first union train station built in the U.S. This 100-year-old building has gone through two renovations, making it the three-story hotel that it is today.
 And while most of the original building is now used for weddings and events (in the Grand Hall), you can actually book one of 26 train car rooms, too.
 Train car rooms house guests in the actual steam trains that would come in and out of Union Station.
 Choose a room on the blue, green, or red line for a step back in history.